clayne/just_math/README.md

 Just Math - A collection of pure math demos.

 The goal of Just Math is to provide both a visual example and code demonstrations of specific concepts in computer graphics, mathematics, simulation and AI.

-This repository consists of 'libmin', a **minimal utility library** for math and graphics, along with **several math examples** for various concepts.
+*UPDATE (DEC 2023)*:
+Just_math makes use of Libmin, now provided in a separate repo here: <a href="https://github.com/ramakarl/libmin">https://github.com/ramakarl/libmin</a>
+All samples have been updated to be compatible with this libmin.

-Copyright 2007-2022 (c) Quanta Sciences, Rama Hoetzlein, <a href="http://ramakarl.com">htpp://ramakarl.com</a>.
+Copyright 2007-2023 (c) Quanta Sciences, Rama Hoetzlein, <a href="http://ramakarl.com">htpp://ramakarl.com</a>.
 MIT License.<br>
 Contact: ramahoetzlein@gmail.com

 ## Sample Gallery